 Not every board member feels comfortable talking about development with potential donors.
 Luckily, the cycle of philanthropy has room for other strengths.
 Some board members might excel more at maintaining relationships with donors after the initial donation.
 From time to time you will be called upon to simply say thank you.

-Each member of the Board is asked to make at least a two (2) year commitment, renewable to a maximum of four (4) consecutive terms for a goal of eight (8) years.
-It is expected that the Board members participate in at least one of the Board committees (Finance, Strategic Planning, Risk Management) and all scheduled Board meetings.
-Board meetings are held 9 times a year; there are no meetings scheduled in December, July and August.
-It is expected that no member will be absent for two consecutive Board or two consecutive committee meetings.
-Remote access for video conferencing is made available on occasions when Board members are unable to attend.
+Each member of the Board is asked to make at least a two (2) year commitment, renewable to a maximum of four (4) consecutive terms for a maximum of eight (8) years.
+It is expected that the Board members participate in at least one of the Board committees (Finance, Governance, Strategic Planning, Risk Management) and all scheduled Board meetings.
+Regular Board meetings are held monthly, September to June.
+Special Board and committee meetings may be called in July and August, if necessary.
+It is expected that no member will be absent for more than two consecutive Board or two consecutive committee meetings, without acceptable explanation provided to the Chair or Committee Chair.
+Remote access for video conferencing is made available on occasions when Board members are unable to attend, however in person attendance is encouraged.

 My Friend’s House Board of Directors will actively seek out, attract and meaningfully engage qualified and committed volunteers who can contribute their unique competencies in service to My Friend’s House vision and mission.